-- 1. The board of trustees of a large school district shall establish a dispute resolution process for issues relating to retaliation and reprisal as a result of the performance of duties as a member of an organizational team for a local school precinct established pursuant to NRS 388G.700, and for disputes relating to the development and implementation of service level agreements pursuant to NAC 388G.110 through 388G.140, inclusive. - 7.
-The actual cost of dispute resolution, including, but not limited to, the expense of and compensation for hearing officers selected pursuant to subsections 5 and 6 of this section, shall be the sole responsibility of the large school district. - 10.
-Any cost or financial burden related to consequences imposed for non-compliance with the provisions of NRS 388G.500 through 388G.810, inclusive, or for noncompliance with any of the provisions of chapter 388G of NAC, shall be the sole responsibility of the large school district.
+1. The board of trustees of a large school district shall establish a dispute resolution process for issues relating to retaliation and reprisal as a result of the performance of duties as a member of an organizational team for a local school precinct established pursuant to NRS 388G.700, and for any disputes relating to the development and implementation of service level agreements pursuant related to NRS 388G.500 through 388G.810 and any regulations thereof.

+The actual cost of dispute resolution, including, but not limited to, the expense of and compensation for hearing officers selected pursuant to subsections 5 and 6 of this section, shall be the sole responsibility of the large school district.
+Any cost or financial burden related to consequences imposed for noncompliance with the provisions of NRS 388G.500 through 388G.810, inclusive, or for noncompliance with any of the provisions of chapter 388G of NAC, shall be the sole responsibility of the large school district.

-Other Proposed Regulatory Language, cont.
+Other Proposed Regulatory Language (cont.
+2)

-NAC 388G.XXX(2)
+NAC 388G.XXX

-- 1. A large school district shall, at least annually, provide mandatory training on the provisions of NRS 388G.500 through 388G.810, inclusive, and on the provisions of chapter 388G of NAC, to: - (a) All voting members of the Board of Trustees of the school district; - (b) The Superintendent of Schools of the large school district; - (c) All members of the Superintendent of School's Cabinet; - (d) All principal supervisors; - (e) All principals employed by the large school district; and - (f) Any person who is a member of a school organizational team within the school district. - 2.
-The training provided pursuant to subsection 1 must be approved by the State Superintendent of Public Instruction or designee prior to delivery.
+1. A large school district shall, at least annually, provide mandatory training on the provisions of NRS 388G.500 through 388G.810, inclusive, and on the provisions of chapter 388G of NAC, to:

+- (a) All voting members of the Board of Trustees of the school district; - (b) The Superintendent of Schools of the large school district; - (c) All members of the Superintendent of School's Cabinet; - (d) All principal supervisors; - (e) All principals employed by the large school district; and - (f) Any person who is a member of a school organizational team within the school district.

+2. The training provided pursuant to subsection 1 must be approved by the State Superintendent of Public Instruction or designee prior to delivery- and, upon approval, make any training materials available on the large school district's website.